JES Jewelers

 What is my ring size?

-Generally no. We can often do simple repairs on components such as jump rings, etc. But we do not specialize in repairs or resizing.
+Generally no. We can often do very simple basic repairs on components such as jump rings, etc. But we do not specialize in repairs or resizing.

 What shipping methods are available?